SolraBizna/rrv32/README.md

 RISC-V is a powerful, elegant CPU instruction set architecture that is also an open standard. `rrv32` is a crate providing a software implementation of this architecture.
 You can use it to create a 32-bit RISC-V emulator.
-It is intended to form the core of the (yet unreleased) `tatsui` crate, which will provide a batteries-included drop-in computer system for use in computer games.
+It is intended to form the core of the (yet unreleased) `tatsui` crate, which will provide a batteries-included drop-in computer system for use in computer games and education.

 `rrv32` supports all of RV32GCQ_Zicsr_Zifence.
 To unpack that one piece at a time: